jnozzi/cocoadev.com/markdown/GettingNetworkVolumes.md

 *Btw, are there any other project settings I need to change for the Applescript to work?*

-Only make sure you #import "General/KFAppleSciptHandlerAdditionsCore.h" in each file where you want to use -General/[NSAppleScript executeHandler:].
-There's an General/NSAppleScriptEnabled plist key you may be thinking of, but that's used when you want to signal that your app is scriptable, not when you want to run scripts.
+Only make sure you #import "KFAppleSciptHandlerAdditionsCore.h" in each file where you want to use -[NSAppleScript executeHandler:].
+There's an NSAppleScriptEnabled plist key you may be thinking of, but that's used when you want to signal that your app is scriptable, not when you want to run scripts.

 If you're going to put the volume names in a table, it might be noticably slow to run the script every time the table wants data.
-If that's what you find, you can cache the names in a local variable and dirty the cache when you receive General/NSWorkspaceDidMountNotification or General/NSWorkspaceDidUnmountNotification.
+If that's what you find, you can cache the names in a local variable and dirty the cache when you receive NSWorkspaceDidMountNotification or NSWorkspaceDidUnmountNotification.